briandfoy/briandfoy.github.io/_posts/2004-12-21-bbedit-8-0-a-developer-s-viewpoint.md

 I wish I had this feature for the "Unix Script Output" window I get when I choose "Run" from the "#!" menu (which I've set to Shift-Apple-R with the "Set Menu Keys..." item from the BBEdit menu.

 It gets even better, though.
 If I want to look at piped output, I want to read it from the top.
-Previously, BBEdit placed the curser at the end of the output, but I can now start off at the top of the output.
+Previously, BBEdit placed the cursor at the end of the output, but I can now start off at the top of the output.

 {% highlight text %}
 % netstat -rn | bbedit --clean -view-top